 A representative of a company that decided to participate in Five-for-The Future, asked me for reading material for new contributors.
 I sent the following information.

 Hi [first name], thanks for connecting via DM.
 I am thrilled that [Company] intends to participate in the Five-for-the-Future program by contributing back to the WordPress open-source project.

-- Below is a list of reading material for your team, and I am sure [the person on the team already contributing] can fill in first gaps afterwards.
+- Below is a list of reading material for your team, and I am happy to get on a call to fill in first gaps afterwards.

 - The core team’s space is https://make.wordpress.org/core.
 The team reps are @audrasjb and @marybaum

 - The Core team holds new contributors meetings every other Wednesday, usually run by @sergey or @desrosj.

 - The best way to get started after reading through the few documents is to look for “Good First Bugs” labels, select one and create a PR on GitHub.